Comodo13/SortedLinkedList/README.md

 ## Optimization Considerations

-- **Thread Safety**: For thread safety, you can use locks by making `insert` and `delete` synchronized.
+- **Thread Safety**: For thread safety, I was thinking to make `insert` and `delete` synchronized.
 However, this might impact overall performance.
-Consider making a separate concurrent version of the library.
+Considering to make a separate concurrent version of the library.

 - **Double LinkedList**: I considered making the linked list double to make deletions more efficient.
 However, this would consume more space due to the additional link.